Electric guitar: Necks

-Aside from possible engineering advantages, some feel that with the rising cost of rare tonewoods, man-made materials may be economically preferable and more ecologically sensitive.
+Aside from possible engineering advantages, some feel that with the rising cost of rare tonewoods, human-made materials may be economically preferable and more ecologically sensitive.
 However, wood remains popular in production instruments, though sometimes in conjunction with new materials.
 Vigier guitars, for example, use a wooden neck reinforced by embedding a light, carbon fiber rod in place of the usual heavier steel bar or adjustable steel truss rod.
 After-market necks made entirely from carbon fiber fit existing bolt-on instruments.
 Few, if any, extensive formal investigations have been widely published that confirm or refute claims over the effects of different woods or materials on the electric guitar sound.

 Several neck shapes appear on guitars, including shapes known as C necks, U necks, and V necks.
 These refer to the cross-sectional shape of the neck (especially near the nut).
 Several sizes of fret wire are available, with traditional players often preferring thin frets, and metal shredders liking thick frets.
 Thin frets are considered better for playing chords, while thick frets allow lead guitarists to bend notes with less effort.

 An electric guitar with a folding neck called the "Foldaxe" was designed and built for Chet Atkins by Roger C. Field.
 Steinberger guitars developed a line of exotic, carbon fiber instruments without headstocks, with tuning done on the bridge instead.

 Fingerboards vary as much as necks.
 The fingerboard surface usually has a cross-sectional radius that is optimized to accommodate finger movement for different playing techniques.
 Fingerboard radius typically ranges from nearly flat (a very large radius) to radically arched (a small radius).
 The vintage Fender Telecaster, for example, has a typical small radius of approximately 7.25 in.
 Some manufacturers have experimented with fret profile and material, fret layout, number of frets, and modifications of the fingerboard surface for various reasons.
 Some innovations were intended to improve playability by ergonomic means, such as Warmoth Guitars' compound radius fingerboard.
 Scalloped fingerboards added enhanced microtonality during fast legato runs.
 Fanned frets intend to provide each string with an optimal playing tension and enhanced musicality.
 Some guitars have no frets, while others, like the Gittler guitar, have no neck in the traditional sense.